 3. Fuel Efficiency

 One of the lesser-known consequences of upgrading to larger rims is the potential impact on fuel efficiency.
 Bigger rims are often heavier than smaller ones, which can increase the overall weight of your vehicle.
-This added weight, particularly in the wheels, can have a negative effect on fuel economy because your engine has to work harder to rotate the heavier wheels.
+This added weight, particularly in the wheels, can have a negative effect because your engine has to work harder to rotate the heavier wheels.

 Understanding Tire and Rim Compatibility When Upgrading